Cashbox (magazine): Print edition charts (1942–1996)

-Perhaps the final straw for Cashbox came on December 12, 1992, when the Top 100 chart reported the number one song as "The Letter" by Wayne Newton.
-The song did not even make the bottom of any Billboard chart, nor was it reported to be in the top ten by local radio charts or sales reports.
+Perhaps the final straw for Cashbox came on December 12, 1992, when the Top 100 chart reported the number-one song as "The Letter" by Wayne Newton.
+The song failed to reach any Billboard chart, and local radio charts or sales reports did not place it in the top 10.
 This called the magazine's integrity into question.
 Cashbox lost considerable credibility within the industry after this, with accusations of chart fixing.
 No official findings of the Newton incident were ever revealed.
-Cashbox would subsequently print its final consecutive chart of this era in November 1996.
+Cashbox subsequently printed its final consecutive chart of this era in November 1996.

 In 2003, the former Cashbox Magazine became involved in a murder trial after police in Nashville, Tennessee, made an arrest in a 1989 cold case.
-Kevin Hughes was a small-town boy from southeastern Illinois who spent his childhood focused on music and creating his own country music charts.
+Kevin Hughes was a small-town boy from southeastern Illinois, who spent his childhood focused on music and creating his own country music charts.
 As a young man of 22, Hughes thought he had landed his dream job in Nashville as the chart director for Cashboxs country music chart for up-and-coming artists.
 He compiled data from jukebox plays, record sales, and radio play to determine the Cashbox chart positions of various country music records.
 He reportedly was looking to introduce more scientific and transparent methods of determining chart positions, when a year into his job, he was gunned down in the street late one night on Nashville's famous Music Row.
 After years of investigation, police arrested his former Cashbox coworker, Richard D'Antonio, for the murder.
 Prosecutors maintained the killing was in connection with a payola scheme where record promoter Chuck Dixon paid Cashbox employees for favorable chart positions and other publicity.
 A Dixon client was once named Cashboxs "Male Vocalist of the Year" without having sold a single record.
 Hughes was reportedly killed for not going along with the chart-fixing scheme.
-D'Antonio, a Cashbox employee associated with Dixon, was convicted of first degree murder in 2003 and died in prison in 2014.
+D'Antonio, a Cashbox employee associated with Dixon, was convicted of first-degree murder in 2003 and died in prison in 2014.
 Dixon had already died a few years prior to D'Antonio's arrest.

+The Top 10 of the Cash Box singles and albums charts were also published in British magazine Melody Maker in the 1980s.